ayrat555/ayrat555.github.io/_posts/2023-01-21-submitting-ton-transaction.md

 Let's go over each of the parameters:

-- seqno - the number of transaction sent by the wallet. if seqno is 0, when sending a transaction, the code of the contract will be deployed
+- seqno - the number of transactions sent by the wallet. if `seqno` is 0, when sending a transaction, the code of the contract will be deployed
-- bounce - if the destination smart contract does not exist, or if it throws an unhandled exception while processing this message, the message will be "bounced" back carrying the remainder of the original value if the parameter set to true
+- bounce - if the destination smart contract does not exist, or if it throws an unhandled exception while processing this message, the message will be "bounced" back carrying the remainder of the original value if the parameter is set to true
 - secret_key - the key used to sign the transaction
 - value - the value that will be sent. the value 1 = 0.0000000001 Tons, 1_000_0000 = 1 Ton
 - to_address - the destination address. it should be a `Ton.Address` struct, that's why we parsed the to_address first